How do I organise my evidence?

 - Quality over quantity - the quality and variety of the evidence you provide is most important.

 We recommend you submit all of your evidence electronically, other than evidence which requires authentication.
-If you choose to provide some evidence in hard copy, you should send us the hard copy evidence within 14 days of submitting your application.
+If you wish to submit evidence as hard copy please contact us before submitting your application.

 Your evidence checklist